 I’m Sarah.
-I’m a multimedia journalist originally from Nashville, Tennessee and now living in New York City.
-I moved to NYC in 2017 to pursue a Master’s degree in journalism at NYU, and since then, I’ve been reporting and writing on health, gender, and culture.
-My subjects range from contraceptive access to climate policy, and I’m especially interested in elevating the voices of women who have something to say.
+I’m a multimedia journalist originally from Nashville and now living in Brooklyn.
+I moved to New York in 2017 to pursue a Master’s degree in journalism at NYU, and since then, I’ve been reporting and writing on health, gender, sexuality, and culture.
+My subjects range from contraceptive access to climate policy, and I’m especially interested in elevating the voices of women and non-binary folks who have something to say.

 For two years, I co-hosted and produced a podcast called Subtext, examining the intersection of dating and technology.
 I am currently at work on a new audio project to be released in 2021.
 When I’m not writing, I’m probably reading, cooking, or dreaming about getting a dog.